Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/chapter1.md

 "Well, to some degree...
 It started propagating very fast when I noticed."

 "SMH.
-IS that all you had to talk about?"
+Is that all you had to talk about?"

 If it was just about that, he probably didn't have to bother about it that much.